 What will class be like?

 Although alumni will tell you that this course is very rigorous, all of them will tell you that it was worth it.

 Stone’s Throw focuses on the student as a whole person, not just as a kitchen employee.
-“Life skills” is more than just a class during the course, it’s a theme that runs through the entire program.
-The end goal of teaching life skills is to help students take control of the the things they can control and let go of the things they cannot.
-Through this, Stone’s Throw hopes to make employees that can confidently walk into an interview, joyfully go to work, bravely face conflict, and so much more.
+“Life skills” is more than a class, it’s a theme that runs through the entire program.
+The end goal of teaching life skills is to help students take control of the things they can control and let go of the things they cannot.
+Through this, Stone’s Throw hopes to train employees that can confidently walk into an interview, joyfully go to work, bravely face conflict, and so much more.

-It is reccommended that people do not hold a job while they are attending the program due to the rigorous nature and the rigid hours of the program.
-Often, students apply for additional resources through their funder for things such as food, child care, housing, transportation, and help with uniform expenses.
-Stone’s Throw staff will advise applicants about where to go to get the resources they need.
+It is recommended that people do not hold a job while they are attending the program due to the rigorous nature and the rigid hours of the program.
+Often, students apply for additional resources through outside agency funders (such as Department of Vocational Rehabilitation, Department of Labor, or tribal agencies) for things such as food, child care, housing, transportation and help with uniform expenses.
+Stone’s Throw staff can advise applicants on where and how to access resources.